aws-cloudformation/aws-cloudformation-resource-providers-cloudformation/aws-cloudformation-typedefaultversion/docs/README.md

 #### TypeArn

 The Amazon Resource Name (ARN) of the type without the versionID.
-This is used to uniquely identify a ResourceDefaultVersion
+This is used to uniquely identify a TypeDefaultVersion